giuliamesc/reionisation_ML/README.md

 - `neigh_generation.py`, which preprocesses the input for the CNN
 - `dataloader.py`, importable script containing utilities for the loading of train and test data
 - `validation.py`, which generates some plots used for accuracy evaluation of the NNs - CALL IT PREDICTION PLS :(
+- Folder `Weekly Meetings` contains our weekly presentations to the tutor with the updates of our work
+- `Report.pdf` is the final 4-pages report delivered

 ## Instructions for training
 Our code contains a feature which enables to stop the training and then to restart it from the point on which we interrupted it; thanks to this strategy, the net can be trained on a laptop without being forced to wait until a very long training is completed, and at the same time ensuring a backup in case something goes wrong.